All Episodes

 We think of longbows or crossbows as ones with a great power.

-But these things were – you know, they could – hunting bison, they could shoot an arrow, one of these short bow – arrows under these short bows and it would go through a bison all the way through this animal.
+But these things were, you know, they could, hunting bison, they could shoot an arrow when these shortbow arrows under these shore poles, and it would go through a bison.

-So – and they're incredibly accurate.
+And they're incredibly accurate.

 joe rogan

-Yeah, and very accurate riding horseback.
+Yeah, and very accurate.

-They trained to shoot off of horseback.
+Riding horseback, they trained to shoot off of horseback.

 Like the Mongols famously would release their arrow while the horse was in the air because it had the less disturbance.

-So they had this thing that they would do where they would release the arrow as the horse was in the air.
+So they had this thing that they would do, where they would release the arrow as the horse was in the air.

 And they were insanely accurate doing it that way.